Charles Grandison Finney: Early life

-As a young man Finney was a Master Mason, but after his conversion, he left the group as antithetical to Christianity and was active in Anti-Masonic movements.
+As a young man, Finney was a Master Mason, but after his conversion, he left the group as antithetical to Christianity and was active in anti-Masonic movements.

 In 1821, Finney started studies at 29 under George Washington Gale, to become a licensed minister in the Presbyterian Church.
 Like his teacher Gale, he took a commission for six months of a Female Missionary Society, located in Oneida County.
-I went into the northern part of Jefferson County and began my labors at Evans' Mills, in the town of Le Ray.
-When Gale moved to a farm in Western, Oneida County, New York, Finney accompanied him and worked on Gale's farm in exchange for instruction, a forerunner of Gale's Oneida Institute.
+"I went into the northern part of Jefferson County and began my labors at Evans' Mills, in the town of Le Ray."

+When Gale moved to a farm in Western, Oneida County, New York, Finney accompanied him and, along with Theodore Dwight Weld, worked on Gale's farm in exchange for instruction, a forerunner of Gale's Oneida Institute.
 He had many misgivings about the fundamental doctrines taught in Presbyterianism.
 He moved to New York City in 1832, where he was minister of the Chatham Street Chapel and took the breathtaking step of barring all slave owners and traders from Communion.
 Since the Chatham Street Chapel was not a church but a theater "fitted up" to serve as a church, a new Broadway Tabernacle was built for him in 1836 that was "the largest Protestant house of worship in the country."
-In 1835, he became the professor of systematic theology at the newly formed Oberlin Collegiate Institute in Oberlin, Ohio.
+In 1835, he became the professor of systematic theology at the recently created Oberlin Collegiate Institute in Oberlin, Ohio.